European microstates: Similar entities and definitions

+Jersey, a crown dependency of the United Kingdom.
+Although not part of the United Kingdom, it is a possession of the British crown.

 What countries are microstates is not clearly defined.
 However, some institutions use specific definitions.
 Two institutions, the World Bank and the IMF, define them as states with a population of no more than 200,000.
 However, others have focused on area, not population.
-The larger microstates are less likely to be considered such, and while Malta may sometimes be considered one, it is not common to describe Iceland, Montenegro, or Luxembourg as microstates.
+The larger microstates are less likely to be considered such, and while Malta may sometimes be considered one, it is not common to describe Iceland, Kosovo, Montenegro, or Luxembourg as microstates.
 These are more likely to be deemed a small state, which has been defined as a state of fewer than 1.5 million people, though some go as high as several million if the state has limited land area.

 The World Bank uses a threshold of 1.5 million people to describe a small state, and less than 200,000 for microstates.

 Some researchers have suggested that a microstate has up to one million in population, and one as 1.5 million, but that is also used as threshold for small states, not microstates.
 The World Bank settled on 200 thousand for a microstate, as did the IMF.
 A microstate has also been defined as less than the 100 thousand population.

 A Czech study on microstates in the year 2000 defined three sizes of microstate and one subtype.
 The Czech definition focuses on land area, but also noted population: